List of Nura: Rise of the Yokai Clan characters

 Characters that appear in the manga Nura: Rise of the Yokai Clan include humans, yōkai and various other factions.
 Among them is the Nura household of the Nura Clan, which houses the yōkai who follow Nurarihyon, the master of all yōkai.

 Nura Clan

-The biggest yōkai faction in eastern Japan, they use the character for "Fear" as their symbol and rule over the Kanto area.
-Shiibashi describes them as a yakuza yōkai clan, with Nurarihyon as their leader.
+The biggest yōkai faction in eastern Japan.
+They use the character for "Fear" as their symbol and rule over the Kanto area.
+Shiibashi describes them as a yakuza of yōkai clan, with Nurarihyon as their leader.
 There are about ten thousand yōkai who are considered members of the Nura Clan, but the clan itself has been in decline since the death of the Second Head Rihan Nura, Nurarihyon's son and Rikuo's father.